Portsmouth Direct line: Portsmouth Railway

 The future Portsmouth Direct Line was now in place from Woking to Godalming, and from Havant to Portsmouth & Southsea station.
-In 1852 the Portsmouth Railway was promoted, advancing a similar route to the Direct Portsmouth Railway, and hoping to adopt its assets; the "Direct" company was wound up by Act of 31 July 1854.
+In 1852 the Portsmouth Railway was promoted, advancing a similar route to the Direct Portsmouth Railway, and hoping to adopt its assets; the "Direct" company was wound up by the Direct London and Portsmouth Railway Act 1854 (17 & 18 Vict. c. ccviii) of 31 July.

-The Portsmouth Railway got its authorising Act on 8 July 1853, for a 32 1/4 mile route from Godalming (LSWR, at a junction just north of the original terminus) to Havant (LBSCR, on the line from Chichester to Portsmouth).
+The Portsmouth Railway got its authorising act, the Portsmouth Railway Act 1853 (16 & 17 Vict. c. xcix) on 8 July 1853, for a 32 1/4 mile route from Godalming (LSWR, at a junction just north of the original terminus) to Havant (LBSCR, on the line from Chichester to Portsmouth).
 The LSWR and the LBSCR both opposed the scheme in Parliament.
 Authorised share capital was £400,000.
 The contractor Thomas Brassey undertook the construction.
 The line would make London to Portsmouth a distance of 73 miles; Waterloo—Bishopstoke—Portsmouth was 95 3/4 miles.
 (Waterloo to Gosport was about 86 miles, and London Bridge—Brighton—Portsmouth was 95 1/4.)
-Meanwhile the Portsmouth Railway Directors considered how it could make a connection to an existing railway's network.
+Meanwhile, the Portsmouth Railway directors considered how it could make a connection to an existing railway's network.
 The LSWR and LBSCR hostility was obvious, but the South Eastern Railway (SER) had a line not far away, just south of Guildford at Shalford; perhaps a connection to their line, and thence to London via Redhill, would be feasible.
-On 24 July 1854 the Company got authorisation to extend northwards from Godalming to join the SER, a new line running broadly parallel to the LSWR line, and building a new south-to-east curve to join the SER.
+On 24 July 1854 the company got authorisation to extend northwards from Godalming to join the SER, a new line running broadly parallel to the LSWR line, and building a new south-to-east curve to join the SER.